aosabook/500lines/crawler/chapter.md

             w.cancel()
 ```

 It is interesting to note how we shut down the crawler.
-When the `join` future resolves, the worker tasks are alive but suspended: they await more work but none comes.
-The main coroutine cancels them before exiting.
+When the `join` future resolves, the worker tasks are alive but suspended: they wait for more URLs but none come.
+So, the main coroutine cancels them before exiting.
 Otherwise, as the Python interpreter shuts down and calls all objects' destructors, living tasks cry out:

 ```
 ERROR:asyncio:Task was destroyed but it is pending!